sumit-ftr/cses-problem-set/README.md

 > ### **`Note: The repository is currently in progress`**

 # Contribution
-> ### Write the solution with this [*template*](https://github.com/sumit-ftr/cses-300/blob/master/template.rs).
-If you want to write solution with some other template then you can create an issue mentioning your template is much faster.
+> **Write solution with this [*template*](https://github.com/sumit-ftr/cses-300/blob/master/template.rs).
+If you want to use some other template then you can create an issue mentioning your template is faster than this one.**

 # How to setup scrape?
 #### Put your data accordingly